On this page

 Pool Size and Configuration: Matching Light to Space

-Your pool’s dimensions and design significantly impact your lighting needs.
-Larger pools typically require multiple lights strategically placed to avoid dark zones, while smaller pools might need just one or two fixtures.
-Consider special features like beach entries, tanning ledges, or deep diving areas, as these may benefit from targeted illumination.
+Larger pools typically need multiple strategically-placed fixtures to avoid dark zones, while smaller pools may require one or two.
+Special features like beach entries, tanning ledges, or deep diving areas benefit from targeted illumination.

 Primary Purpose: Function vs. Atmosphere